Sutton Community Academy: Attainment

-Moreno appealed to Nottinghamshire Education Committee, and the industrial tribunal case in Nottingham, overseen by former Conservative MP Michael Coulson on Wednesday 21 May 1975 made national newspapers in May 1975.

-In 1977, teacher Alan Beardsley (1948-2014) gave a lesson about swear words for lesbians, homosexuals and sexual acts to 13 year olds in a Personal Relationships lesson.
-He retired in 2002.

-Visits

-On Wednesday 9 November 1983, Princess Margaret visited, after visiting a nearby hosiery factory.
+Incidents

+A Technology teacher was punched in March 1995.
+Chris Bentley was hit by a 15 year old boy, with his jaw broken in three places; the teacher had to have a wired jaw procedure.

 Academy

 The school was awarded dual Specialist Business and Enterprise College and Arts College status, before becoming an academy in January 2013.

 School performance

-As of 2021, the school's most recent inspection by Ofsted was in 2019, with a judgement of Inadequate.
+In 2019 the school was inspected by Ofsted and judged Inadequate.
 A new principal and senior leadership team were put in place in 2021, and Ofsted found that the school was improving.
+In 2022 the school was inspected again and judged Good.